 By KBB.com Editors

-The 2009 Toyota Matrix offers a sporty, but practical and reasonably priced alternative to either mundane sub-compact cars or bulky crossover SUVs.
-Released as an early 2009 model, the new Matrix gets more appealing styling, an optional 158-horsepower 2.4-liter engine, crisper steering feel and more precise handling.
-The performance-oriented XRS trim level returns, as does optional all-wheel drive.
-As with the previous Matrix, there's plenty of room for four adults and the rear seats fold down to create a flat, voluminous cargo area.
-Main competitors for the Matrix include the MAZDA3, Chrysler PT Cruiser, Honda Civic and the Matrix' fraternal twins, the Toyota Corolla and Pontiac Vibe, which are all built in the same Canadian factory.
+The 2010 Toyota Matrix offers a sporty, practical and reasonably priced alternative to either mundane sub-compact cars or bulky crossover SUVs.
+Released last year as an all-new model, the 2010 Matrix offers more appealing styling, an optional 158-horsepower 2.4-liter engine, crisp steering feel and precise handling.
+The performance-oriented XRS trim level has returned, as has optional all-wheel drive.
+As with the previous generation Matrix, there's plenty of room for four adults and the rear seats fold down to create a flat, voluminous cargo area.
+Main competitors for the Matrix include the new MAZDA3, Chrysler PT Cruiser, Honda Civic and the Matrix' fraternal twins, the Toyota Corolla and the soon-to-be-disappearing Pontiac Vibe, which are all built in the same Canadian factory.

 Generous Rear Cargo Space

-The previous Toyota Matrix reminded some of a miniature minivan or station wagon, which turned off a number of potential buyers.
-For 2009, in addition to making it slightly longer and wider, Toyota stylists eliminated the third side window, significantly expanded the C-pillar and wrapped the back glass around the sides, thus giving it a sportier coupe-like appearance.
+The original Toyota Matrix reminded some of a miniature minivan or station wagon, which turned off a number of potential buyers.
+The latest iteration is slightly longer and wider, and Toyota stylists have eliminated the third side window.
+This styling change significantly expands the C-pillar and wraps the back glass around the sides, delivering a sportier coupe-like appearance.
 The XRS gets even more aggressive styling, including a front underbody spoiler, a rear roof spoiler and 18-inch aluminum wheels.

-The 2009 Toyota Matrix comes in three trim levels: Base, S and the sporty XRS.
-All have four-wheel anti-lock disc brakes and front, front-side and full-length side-curtain airbags.
+The 2010 Toyota Matrix comes in three trim levels: Base, S and the sporty XRS.
+All have four-wheel anti-lock disc brakes, traction and stability control and front, front-side and full-length side-curtain airbags.
 The base model has a 132-horsepower 1.8-liter four-cylinder engine, while the S and XRS have a 158-horsepower, 2.4-liter version.
 The base and S versions have 16-inch steel wheels, the XRS has 18-inch aluminum rims and XRS and S versions have larger front and rear disc brakes.
 Other standard equipment includes Lexus-style Optitron gauges, an auxiliary input jack and a tilt and telescoping steering wheel.
 The S and XRS have a 115-volt AC outlet that accepts three-prong plugs.

-Electronic stability control is optional on the base and S models and standard on the XRS.
-Available on the S and XRS trim levels are a navigation system that's more affordable to fit the Matrix market and a JBL seven-speaker audio system with a six-disc CD changer.
+Available on the S and XRS trim levels are a navigation system that's more affordable to fit the Matrix market and a JBL seven-speaker audio system with a six-disc CD changer, although unfortunately you cannot get both together.
 All-wheel-drive is available, but only on the S model and only with the 2.4-liter engine and four-speed automatic.
 Optionally available are 16-inch aluminum wheels for the base model and 17-inchers for the S trim, fitted with either touring or high-performance all-season tires.